yiisoft/yii2/docs/guide/apps-advanced.md

 There are multiple problems with straightforward approach to configuration:

 - Each team member has its own configuration options.
-Commiting such config will affect other team members.
+Committing such config will affect other team members.
 - Production database password and API keys should not end up in repository.
 - There are multiple servers: development, testing, production.
 Each should have its own configuration.
 - Defining all configuration options for each case is very repetitive and takes too much time to maintain.